Football: Messi wins best FIFA player of the year for record sixth time

 Messi's win at the La Scala Opera house in Milan also marks a return to the dominance of the Argentine and Ronaldo, who between them have won the award all but once since 2007.

-US co-captain Megan Rapinoe won the women's top award after helping her country to the World Cup title this year.
+US co-captain Megan Rapinoe won the women's top award after helping her country to the World Cup title this year in a tournament considered to be a milestone in the development and expansion of women's football internationally.

+"I'm at a loss for words," she said.
+"This was an incredible year for women's football, for those who just noticed you are a bit late to the party.
+It truly was incredible, to be part of the World Cup, the enthusiasm we had was amazing."

+Rapinoe, a strong off-the-field activist who also refused a potential visit the White House when the US were on track to retain their world title, said players should use their success to help others.

 She beat fellow co-captain Alex Morgan and England's Lucy Bronze.